 Before the Meeting

 - Select subjects and questions that allow speakers to offer opinions.
-Don’t make the questions too long or complicated and make sure they don’t require specialized knowledge.
-Selects topics that allow the speaker to give an opinion or provide information.
+Don’t make the questions too long or complicated, and make sure they don’t require specialized knowledge.
+Select topics that allow the speaker to give an opinion or provide information.

 - Phrase questions so the speakers clearly understand what you want them to talk about.
 State the question briefly – then call on a respondent.
-This insures our members practice their listening skills.
+This ensures our members practice their listening skills.

 - Your job is to give others a chance to speak, so keep your own comments short.

 During the Meeting

 - When you first arrive, check with the Toastmaster for any last-minute changes on the Agenda.